 Blue light glasses have gained popularity over recent years due to the increasing usage of digital devices.
 Both adults and children spend more hours a day looking at monitors and smartphones.
-So, what are blue light blocking glasses and why are they beneficial?
+This article explains what blue light glasses are and the ways in which they are beneficial.

 What are blue light glasses?